tobyspark/ORBIT-Camera/Resources/TutorialScript.markdown

 1. Each training video should record only one thing at a time.
 There should be no other objects in the background or on the same surface as the keys.
 2. Each training video must show the keys in at least six different settings.
 For example, you might take one training video when the keys are on a kitchen counter, one when they have dropped on the floor, one when they are on the couch, etc.
-3. Each training video must include views of the keys from different sides.
+3. When filming your keys, you must rotate them around on the surface to show them from different sides.
 You will need to think about what parts of the keys are the most identifiable.
 Do they have a keyring with a particular shape or colour?
 Maybe you have a whistle on the ring as well.
-The training video should capture these important parts of the object.
+The way you will do this differs depending on the size of your selected item and is explained in detail in the two following sections.

 Let’s get started!